 Amateur radio services are an important part of emergency planning in the metro area.
 They help people get in touch around town and around the world, using voice communications, digital communications and even Morse Code.
 These services support a wide variety of communications needs for service agencies, such as the Red Cross and Salvation Army, and local government police and fire departments.

-Amateur radio groups offer a large a pool of trained, licensed communicators who provide their own equipment and operate on a vast pool of frequencies, all as a volunteer service to their communities, to support many community events such as bike rides and walk-a-thons for Multiple Sclerosis, March of Dimes and more.
-This provides not only an important community service but also valuable training opportunities for ham radio operators.
+Amateur radio groups offer a large a pool of trained and certified communicators who provide their own equipment and operate on a vast pool of radio frequencies as a volunteer service to their communities.
+This supports many community events such as bike rides and walk-a-thons for Multiple Sclerosis, March of Dimes and more.
+We provide not only an important community service but also valuable training opportunities for ham radio operators.

-Sadly in 2020, our community service activities have come to a halt along with the activities of our served agencies.
-Our emergency communications training continues, though, and we will put that to use when we can resume community service activities with some newly trained volunteers.
+Sadly in 2020, our community service activities have came to a halt along with the activities of our served agencies.
+Our emergency communications training continued, though, and now that we have resumed community service activities we are better than even with enthusiastic newly-trained volunteers.

-To get involved or to ask for volunteers for an event, please contact our Public Service team.
+To get involved or to request volunteers for an event, please contact our Public Service team.